Ray Evans

-Raymond Bernard Evans (February 4, 1915 – February 15, 2007) was an American songwriter.
-He was a partner in a composing and song-writing duo with Jay Livingston, known for the songs they composed for films.
-Evans wrote the lyrics and Livingston wrote the music.
+Raymond Bernard Evans (February 4, 1915 – February 15, 2007) was an American songwriter best known for being a half of a composing-songwriting duo with Jay Livingston, specializing himself in writing lyrics for film songs.
+On music Livingston composed, Evans wrote the lyrics.

 Biography

+Early life and family

+Ray Evans was born on February 4, 1915 to a Jewish family in Salamanca, New York.

+Career

-Evans was born to a Jewish family in Salamanca, New York, to Philip and Frances Lipsitz Evans.
-He was valedictorian of his high school class, where he played clarinet in the band.
+Evans was valedictorian of his high school class, where he played clarinet in the band.
 The Salamanca High School yearbook from 1931 states: "His original themes and brilliant oral talks are the despair of his classmates.
 Ray's quite a humorist, too.
 At times, his satire is positively killing."
-He received a bachelor's degree in Economics from the University of Pennsylvania's Wharton School in 1936, writing a senior thesis on "The relation between the central bank, member banks and the money market."
+He received a bachelor's degree in Economics from the University of Pennsylvania's Wharton School in 1936, writing a senior thesis on "The relation between the central bank, member banks and the money market".